NICKNAME/S: Vanilla Gorilla

 The Wildcats struggled with injuries throughout the season, particularly in the frontcourt.
 Matthew Knight appeared in just six games, while Greg Hire played 19 games before being sidelined.
 Redhage suffered a stress fracture in his right foot, forcing him to miss the entire finals campaign.
 Vague saw limited court time, appearing in just one game during the season.

 Despite these setbacks, Beal (16.4 points, 2.5 rebounds, and 2.6 assists) stepped up as the team’s primary offensive weapon and earned the Wildcats’ MVP award.
 Perth finished the regular season in fourth place with a 16–12 record.
-Matthew Knight earned All-NBL Second Team honors, and Damian Martin won his fifth consecutive NBL Best Defensive Player award.
+Matthew Knight earned All-NBL Second Team honours, and Damian Martin won his fifth consecutive NBL Best Defensive Player award.

 In the semifinals, the Wildcats were eliminated by the Cairns Taipans in two straight games.
 Game one saw Cairns’ Scottie Wilbekin dominate with 28 points, 10 rebounds, and 4 assists, leading the Taipans to a 71–64 victory.
 In game two, Wilbekin continued his strong play with 16 points, 11 rebounds, and 6 assists, guiding Cairns to an 80–68 win and ending Perth’s season.